armory/docs/content/en/plugins/pipelines-as-code/install/armory-cd.md

 * You manage your instance using the Armory Operator.

 Pipelines-as-Code is a built-in feature of Armory CD.
 You only need to configure your repo, enable the Dinghy service, and apply your changes to use Pipelines-as-Code.

+If you are running open source Spinnaker, see the [Pipelines-as-Code landing page]({{< ref "plugins/pipelines-as-code/" >}}) for installation paths based on whether you are using Halyard or the Spinnaker Operator.

 ## Where to configure the service